gonmmarques/docker-cat-gif-of-the-day/README.md

 ## References

 This has been an adapted version of the Docker sample from [Docker Labs](https://github.com/docker/labs/blob/master/beginner/chapters/webapps.md#231-create-a-python-flask-app-that-displays-random-cat-pix).
-Main changes include usage of new versions from Python & Alpine.
+Changes include:
+- Use Alpine 3.12.1
+- Update to Python3
+- Clean up index.html a bit
+- Change gif from BuzFeed (no longer available) to selected funny cat Giphys